Ted Bundy Seattle Locations

 Donna Gail Manson's dorm

-In March of 1974, 19-year-old Donna Gail Manson vanished after she left this dorm building on the Evergreen State College campus in Olympia.
+In March 1974, 19-year-old Donna Gail Manson vanished after she left this dorm building on the Evergreen State College campus in Olympia.

 Bundy confessed to her murder shortly before his execution.